What is Crippling Anxiety?

 Get professional help

 When it comes to how to treat anxiety, there’s only so much you can do on your own.
-If your anxiety is starting to affect your quality of life, it might be time to think about seeking professional help and medical advice.
+If your anxiety is starting to affect your quality of life, it might be time to think about seeking professional help medical advice, and treatment.
 A therapist can work with you to develop a treatment plan that may include anxiety medication, types of therapy for anxiety like cognitive-behavioral therapy (CBT), or other forms of treatment.

 "There are many effective strategies to help with anxiety.
 Having a variety of tools in your toolbox is key.
 Breathing exercises, talk and behavioral therapy, medication, exercise, meditation, and journaling, can all be helpful.
 Using a mix of strategies and practicing them when you’re not anxious helps you build these muscles so you can easily use them when anxiety symptoms arise.
 Remember, you do not have to suffer alone.
 Support is available."